ach5910/Ray-Caster-Memory-Challenge/README.md

 # Ray-Caster-Memory-Challenge
-- The minilibx library is an OpenGL wrapper library and is supports MacOS.
+- The minilibx library is an OpenGL wrapper library and supports MacOS.
 Minilibx it written to also be ported to Linux but the behavior is undefined.

 INSTALLATION